block-commons/block-commons/content/publication/DCR-on-chain-1/index.md

 After initial excitement about identifying different types of activity in the database and producing some rough early charts, I fell into a couple of rabbit holes related to making sense of this data.
 Clustering addresses and tracking what happens to specific sets of decentralized credits.

-A key requirement to making sense of this data is knowing or inferring when when DCR was changing hands, as opposed to moving within the addresses of a single holder.
+A key requirement to making sense of this data is knowing or inferring when DCR was changing hands, as opposed to moving within the addresses of a single holder.
 One way to do this is by checking whether the addresses being sent to are known to be associated with exchanges. jz kindly provided me with some starting addresses for all the major DCR exchanges, and after adding a few of my own I have expanded these to cover a few hundred thousand addresses as being associated with specific exchanges (still a work in progress).

 At some point into mapping out the addresses used by exchanges, I realized that this task was deeply connected to the larger task of auditing stakeholder privacy, which would involve clustering addresses.
 When looking at an exchange's transactions on chain, a key requirement is to know which outputs are withdrawals to customers and which are change outputs or internal transactions between the exchange's own wallets.
 Recognizing addresses as belonging to clusters that do things like staking or mining means they can be identified as not belonging to the exchange.